Hotell/rea-di/README.md

 How to test our components with rea-di ?

-You just provide mocks of your services for both unit and integeation tests and you're good to go 👌.
+You just provide mocks of your services for both unit and integration tests and you're good to go 👌.
 Old good React ❤️

 ```tsx
 import { Provide } from 'rea-di'